huggingface/transformers/docs/source/testing.rst

 To enter the mode: ``pytest -f`` or ``pytest --looponfail``

-File changes are detected by looking at looponfailingroots root directories and all of their contents (recursively).
-If the default for this value does not work for you you can change it in your project by setting a configuration option in ``setup.cfg``:
+File changes are detected by looking at ``looponfailroots`` root directories and all of their contents (recursively).
+If the default for this value does not work for you, you can change it in your project by setting a configuration option in ``setup.cfg``:

 .. code-block:: ini